ess-dmsc/file-writer-control/examples/README.md

 ## Writing a file using direct communication

-There are two ways for sending a write job to a filewriter.
+There are two ways for sending a write job to a file-writer.
 The first one is by sending the job to a specific file-writer instance (with a unique service id).
-The library can be used to pick a filewriter from a list of available ones automatically.
-This is done with the use if the `WorkerCommandChannel` class.
+The library can be used to pick a file-writer from a list of available ones automatically.
+This is done with the use of the `WorkerCommandChannel` class.
 The following piece of code illustrates this (also in the file [*write_job_1.py*](write_job_1.py)).

 ```python
 from file_writer_control.WorkerCommandChannel import WorkerCommandChannel